 The list of processors clearly suggests that Intel i3 processors that are older than the eighth generation of processors are not supported for a Windows 11 upgrade from Windows 10.
 Although Microsoft has suggested that such unsupported systems can install Windows 11 through an ISO image file or a DVD/USB drive, there is no clarity of such systems will continue to receive product updates from Microsoft for the Windows 11 security and maintenance releases.

-For now, you may be better off waiting for more clarity over the next 6 months.
-If your i3 processor runs on Windows 11, you can be reasonably sure that you will continue to receive Windows 11 updates until October 2025.
+If your i3 processor is compatible with Windows 11, you can be reasonably sure that you will continue to receive Windows 11 updates until October 2025.
 You could keep your current system, until the time when you decide to buy a new system with Windows 11 operating system.

 I3 Intel processors older than the eighth generation are not compatible with Windows 11 installation.
 Such systems will not get automatic updates from Windows 10 to Windows 11 through the Windows Update program.
 However, you could use an ISO image of Windows 11 that has been made available by Microsoft to install Windows 11 on an unsupported PC.